 Classic Egg Salad

-6 HARD-BOILED EGGS, sliced 1/4 cup mayonnaise 2 tsp. fresh lemon juice 1 Tbsp. minced onion 1/4 tsp. salt 1/4 tsp. pepper 1/2 cup finely chopped celery Lettuce leaves
+6 large hard-boiled EGGS, sliced 1/4 cup mayonnaise 2 tsp. fresh lemon juice 1 Tbsp. minced onion 1/4 tsp. salt 1/4 tsp. pepper 1/2 cup finely chopped celery Lettuce leaves (for serving)

 Yields: 4 servings

 Total fat: 18 g

 Monounsaturated fat: 5 g

 Cholesterol: 285 mg

 Carbohydrates: 1 g